-- (d) Annual Notification to Property Owner.
-On or before September 1 of each year, the assessor shall notify each property owner to whom a tax deferral has previously been granted of the accumulated sum of deferred taxes and interest. - (e) Prepayment.
+- (h) Annual Notification to Property Owner.
+On or before September 1 of each year, the assessor shall notify each property owner to whom a tax deferral has previously been granted of the accumulated sum of deferred taxes and interest. - (i) Prepayment.
 All or part of the deferred taxes and accrued interest may be paid to the tax collector at any time.
 Any partial payment is applied first to accrued interest.
-A property owner to whom a tax deferral has previously been granted may revoke the application for deferral at any time by notifying the assessor in writing; however, the owner is not eligible for the property tax homestead exclusion under G.S.
-105-277.1 unless all of the deferred taxes and accrued interest have been paid to the tax collector.
+A property owner to whom a tax deferral has previously been granted may revoke the application for deferral at any time by notifying the assessor in writing. - (j) Payment by Trustee or Mortgagee.
+A mortgagee or trustee that elects to pay any tax deferred by the owner of property subject to the mortgage or deed of trust does not by doing so acquire a right to foreclose. - (k) Clauses Preventing Application for Deferral Void.
+Except for requirements dictated by federal law or regulation, any provision in a mortgage, deed of trust, or other agreement that prohibits the owner from deferring taxes on property under this section is void. - (l) Construction.
+This section does not prevent the collection of personal property taxes that become a lien against tax-deferred property. - (m) Election.
+An owner who qualifies for both the homestead property tax exclusion allowed under G.S.
+105-277.1 and the permanent residence tax deferral provided in this section may elect the permanent residence tax deferral instead of the property tax homestead exclusion.
+When property is owned by two or more persons, each person must qualify for both kinds of property tax relief and must elect the permanent residence tax deferral in order for the permanent residence tax deferral to be allowed instead of the property tax homestead exclusion."

-S1891 [Filed] Page 5
+H1610 [Filed] Page 3